-This museum is housed in an Orlando mansion, once a private residence, converted in 1998 to show off the work of a single artist, Earl Cunningham (1893-1977).
-His work is considered "primitive genius."
+This museum is housed in an Orlando mansion that was once a private residence, converted in 1998 to show off the work of a single artist, Earl Cunningham (1893-1977).
 Cunningham, who was a St. Augustine native, attempted to capture the haunting landscapes of the Sunshine State.
-The Everglades proved a favorite subject.
 The museum's permanent 50-piece Cunningham collection was a bequest to the City of Orlando by collectors Marilyn and Michael Mennello.
-In addition to showing Cunningham's work, the museum plans a series of rotating exhibits.
-Call ahead for admission price and other details.
+In addition to showing Cunningham's work, the museum now also hosts a series of rotating exhibits.

 According to Newsweek, this piece of 1950s architecture serves as one of the best art museums in the South.
 Founded in 1924, the museum now consists of three permanent exhibits - the American Collection, housing nearly 900 paintings, prints, photographs and sculptures from the 19th century onward; the Art of Ancient Americans Collection, boasting 500 artifacts of jade, gold and clay from Mexican, Costa Rican and Peruvian cultures; and an African collection of more than 70 artifacts, including masks, from various West African countries.
 OMA also hosts rotating exhibits.
 Residents of Orange, Seminole, Lake and Osceola counties receive free admission.